-From Budweiser and Buick to Instant Pot and HelloFlo, the fundamentals of a viral marketing campaign remain the same.
+From Budweiser and Buick and everyone in-between, the fundamentals of a viral marketing campaign remain the same.

-First and foremost–now and forever–it’s all about them not you.
-“Them” in this case are the potential purchasers of your product.
-Keep them upmost in your mind at all times:
+So, what exactly are those fundamentals?
+First and foremost–now and forever–it’s all about them, not you.
+“Them,” in this case, are the potential purchasers of your product.
+So, keep them utmost in your mind at all times:

-2. Where does your audience hang out?
-Are there particular websites, blogs, publications, or stores (online and/or brick and mortar) favored by your target buyers?
+- Where does your audience hang out?
+Are there particular websites, blogs, publications, or stores (online or brick and mortar) favored by your target buyers?

 Exhibit One is Instant Pot.
 Three months ago, I hadn’t heard of this product.
-But all of a sudden, it seems like I am seeing references everywhere.
-Everyone from foodies to the sling-this-hash-and-git-‘er-done crowd is snapping up Instant Pots like hot cakes.
+But suddenly, it seems like I see references everywhere.
+Everyone from foodies to the sling-this-hash-and-git-‘er-done crowd is snapping up Instant Pots like hotcakes.
 The product’s marketing campaign has gone viral without one red cent spent on TV or print advertising.

 The rest is viral marketing history.
-Instant Pot now has a cult following among bloggers, authors, and their followers, (plus me!) complete with hundreds of recipes and tips traded fast and furiously among devoted online communities.
+Instant Pot now has a cult following among bloggers, authors, and their followers (plus me!), complete with hundreds of recipes and tips traded fast and furiously among devoted online communities.
 Cooks see that their trusted sources recommend the product.
-Blogs give advice on how to make it work in real life.
+Blogs advise on how to make it work in real life.
 Voilà–not only does the purchase practically make itself, but product information is easy to pass along through cyberspace to uninitiated friends.

 What does cultivating brand ambassadors and word of mouth on social media do for company sales?
 Instant Pot is currently the #1 Best Seller in Amazon’s Kitchen and Dining Department.
 People bought 215,000 Instant Pots on Amazon Prime Day alone.
-How did I come to purchase the product?
-Well… I just kept seeing it appear on friends’ Facebook feeds and the peer pressure got to be too much!
+So how did I come to purchase the product?
+Well… I just kept seeing it appear on friends’ Facebook feeds, and the peer pressure got to be too much!

 A second example of the power of small business viral marketing is HelloFlo.
-The company is an ecommerce source of menstrual products and other content and services for women at a variety of life stages.
+The company is an eCommerce source of menstrual products and other content and services for women at various life stages.
 HelloFlo’s hilarious, viral videos (First Moon Party and Camp Gyno) prove that as long as you have the internet, you don’t need no stinkin’ TV ad–big budget or not.
-You can talk freely to your target audience and keep it real with content that would never fly on TV.
+Instead, you can talk freely to your target audience and keep it real with content that would never fly on TV.

-There’s nothing like an entertaining, relatable story line (or whatever tone works for your audience) to draw a crowd.
+There’s nothing like an entertaining, relatable storyline (or whatever tone works for your audience) to draw a crowd.
 HelloFlo’s videos have a combined 50+ million YouTube views.
-Their irreverent, snarky take on first periods have an obsessive following among tween and early teen girls.
+Their irreverent, snarky take on first periods has an obsessive following among tween and early teen girls.

 Speaking of hot topics…bars and restaurants often try to generate buzz by naming dishes and drinks after celebrities or the headline du jour.
 Sometimes the offerings become classics–think oysters Rockefeller and peach melba.
 Sometimes they make a deliciously scandalous temporary splash.